 Extent: One folder; 47 items

-The Walton and Walton Collection, 1859-1900, consists primarily of client correspondence, notes, summaries of legal cases (including Walton vs. Williams, Allen vs. Walton), and the settlement of the Jacob Dinges Estate of Woodstock, VA.
+Abstract: The Walton and Walton Law Firm Records, 1859-1900, consist primarily of client correspondence, notes, summaries of legal cases (including Walton vs. Williams, Allen vs. Walton), and the settlement of the Jacob Dinges Estate of Woodstock, Virginia.
 Several documents in this collection involve John Edwin Roller, 1845-1918, lawyer, soldier, lecturer, and antiquarian of Rockingham County.

-[Identification of Item], The Walton and Walton Collection, SC# 1755, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA.
+Preferred Citation: [Identification of Item], [box #, folder #], Walton and Walton Law Firm Records, SC 0073, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA.

-The Walton and Walton Collection, 1859-1900, is representative of the Walton and Walton Law Firm of Woodstock, VA.
+The Walton and Walton Law Firm Records, 1859-1900, are representative of the Walton and Walton Law Firm of Woodstock, Virginia.
 The Walton and Walton Firm was founded in the 1830s and remained solvent until the 1930s.
-Various generations of Walton family members have distinguished themselves as lawyers and statesmen, including: George Walton, signed of the Declaration of Independence from Georgia, born in VA.; and Morgan Lauck Walton, member of the firm and state Senator responsible for enacting the Walton (ballot) Law of the 1890s.
+Various generations of Walton family members have distinguished themselves as lawyers and statesmen, including: George Walton, signed of the Declaration of Independence from Georgia, born in Virginia; and Morgan Lauck Walton, member of the firm and state Senator responsible for enacting the Walton (ballot) Law of the 1890s.

 Scope and Content:

-The Walton and Walton Collection, 1859-1900, consists of one folder of 47 items.
+The Walton and Walton Law Firm Records, 1859-1900, consist of one folder of 47 items.
 The collection consists primarily of correspondence between attorneys, such as John E. Roller, clients and representatives of the Walton and Walton Law Firm.
 Also included are notes, summaries of legal cases, and documentation of legal transactions such as deed transference and settlements of estates, especially the Jacob Dinges estate.Other names that are seen throughout the collection are: Allen, Cook, and Williams.